LWSE13/E-Commerce_API/README.md

 # E-Commerce_API

 ## Description
-I created this application to gain experience on Model View Controllers.
+I created this application to gain experience on Object relational models.
 During this project I gained experience mostly in defining api route requests and using sequelize to make the process easier with it's built in functions.
 I also gained valuable experience in building models

 ## Installation
 You can clone my repo by using the green code button at the top of this page.